ss2552/Guide_3DS/docs/uninstall-cfw.md

 ::: danger

 If you do NOT boot into the regular 3DS HOME Menu, or System Settings / your keyboard is inaccessible, **DO NOT continue with these instructions**!
-Join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and ask (in English) for someone there to assist you.
+Join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and ask (in English) for someone there to assist you. **Note**: We are aware that invites are currently disabled for this server and are working to resolve this issue.

 :::